|

 He walked to the door and shouldered his vest loaded only with the

-electronic camera that the Pendorians had provided him with.
+electronic that the Pendorians had provided him with.
 No sense in

 being limited by film when these things had clearer lenses, took better